-The Contractor shall submit to CDOT all RFC Documents, revisions to RFC Documents, and As-Built documents.
+The Contractor shall submit all design deliverables to CDOT all RFC Documents, revisions to RFC Documents, and As-Built documentsas outlined in Section 3.9.

 The Contractor shall identify on its Project Schedules when RFC Documents and As-Built documents will be submitted to CDOT.
 The schedule shall also reflect changes to the Work as a result of revisions to RFC Documents having been made.

-The Contractor shall provide one set of electronic files of the design deliverables to CDOT.
+The Contractor shall provide one set of electronic files in .pdf format of the design deliverables to CDOT.
+The Contractor shall provide electronic files in MicroStation format of the design deliverables upon request by CDOT, unless noted otherwise in the Contract Documents.
 As-Built documents shall show all changes.
 All changes shall be noted using CADD.
 Hand-drawn changes are not permitted.